RohithRoshanMurali/RohithRoshanMurali/README.md

 ---

-📌 *Let’s build sustainable solutions with science, code, and purpose.*
+📌 *Let’s combine science, code, and sustainability to engineer a better planet.*
+✍️ *Written with AI assistance.*